brunopk/sc-rpi/README.md

 - Python: 3.8.18 (see [this](https://forums.raspberrypi.com/viewtopic.php?t=291158) thread in Raspberry forum to install it from sources).
 - [Poetry](doc/poetry.md).

+## Configurations

+Configurations are set on config.ini file on the root folder.
+Refer to [/doc/configurations](/doc/configurations.md) for more information.

 ## Installation

 ### Installation on Raspberry Pi